sktime/tserve/docs/index.md

-# FoMo
+# Getting started

 FoMo is a time-series foundation-model inference server.
 Load selected models once, keep them warm, and forecast over HTTP or the Python client.
 It is not a training library.

 Nothing is loaded by default.
 A bare `fomo serve` starts with an empty model list.
-Name registry ids with `--load-models`. `GET /models` lists only what this process loaded, not the full [catalog](walkthrough/models.md).
+Name registry ids with `--load-models`. `GET /models` lists only what this process loaded, not the full [catalog](models/catalog.md).

 Images are split by model family so you do not pull every estimator extra.
 The image `CMD` loads `naive` if you pass no extra arguments.
 That is an image default, not the Python default.